winternet-studio/workout-timer/README.md

 # Workout Timer

 Workout timer for your browser with configurable workout programs, eg. a program for each day.
-Manages repetitions, rest, and sets.
+Manages repetitions (timed or not timed), rest, and sets.
 Also has quick timers with presets of different length.

 Provides audible cues.